Iridium: Chemical properties

-Iridium is the most corrosion-resistant metal known: it is not attacked by acids, including aqua regia.
+Iridium is the most corrosion-resistant metal known.
+It is not attacked by acids, including aqua regia, but it can be dissolved in concentrated hydrochloric acid in the presence of sodium perchlorate.
 In the presence of oxygen, it reacts with cyanide salts.
 Traditional oxidants also react, including the halogens and oxygen at higher temperatures.
 Iridium also reacts directly with sulfur at atmospheric pressure to yield iridium disulfide.

 Isotopes

-Iridium has two naturally occurring, stable isotopes, 191Ir and 193Ir, with natural abundances of 37.3% and 62.7%, respectively.
+Iridium has two naturally occurring stable isotopes, 191Ir and 193Ir, with natural abundances of 37.3% and 62.7%, respectively.
 At least 37 radioisotopes have also been synthesized, ranging in mass number from 164 to 202.
-192Ir, which falls between the two stable isotopes, is the most stable radioisotope, with a half-life of 73.827 days, and finds application in brachytherapy and in industrial radiography, particularly for nondestructive testing of welds in steel in the oil and gas industries; iridium-192 sources have been involved in a number of radiological accidents.
+192Ir, which falls between the two stable isotopes, is the most stable radioisotope, has a half-life of 73.82 days, and finds application in brachytherapy and in industrial radiography, particularly for nondestructive testing of welds in steel in the oil and gas industries; iridium-192 sources have been involved in a number of radiological accidents.
 Three other isotopes have half-lives of at least a day—188Ir, 189Ir, and 190Ir.
-Isotopes with masses below 191 decay by some combination of β+ decay, α decay, and (rare) proton emission, with the exception of 189Ir, which decays by electron capture.
-Synthetic isotopes heavier than 191 decay by β− decay, although 192Ir also has a minor electron capture decay path.
-All known isotopes of iridium were discovered between 1934 and 2008, with the most recent discoveries being 200–202Ir.
+Isotopes with masses below 191 decay by some combination of β+ decay, α decay, and (rare) proton emission.
+Synthetic isotopes heavier than 193 decay by β− decay, and 192Ir has both, but β+ decay (95.24%) dominates over electron capture (4.76%).

 At least 32 metastable isomers have been characterized, ranging in mass number from 164 to 197.
-The most stable of these is 192m2Ir, which decays by isomeric transition with a half-life of 241 years, making it more stable than any of iridium's synthetic isotopes in their ground states.
-The least stable isomer is 190m3Ir with a half-life of only 2 μs.
+The most stable of these is 192m2Ir, which decays by isomeric transition with a half-life of 241 years, making it more stable than any of iridium's ground-state radioisotopes.

 The isotope 191Ir was the first one of any element to be shown to present a Mössbauer effect.
 This renders it useful for Mössbauer spectroscopy for research in physics, chemistry, biochemistry, metallurgy, and mineralogy.